Skip to main content

 This historic agreement will bring Dja Dja Wurrung People back into the landscape.
 We will no longer be invisible.
 We will have the right to access our traditional lands for hunting and ceremonial purposes enabling us to keep our Culture alive and strengthen our connection to our traditional lands and waters.

-– Uncle Graham Atkinson, Elder & DDWCAC Chairperson 2004 -2014.
+– Uncle Graham Atkinson, Dja Dja Wurrung Elder & DDWCAC Chairperson 2004 -2014.

 Our Agreement allows for continued recognition, through protocols, acknowledgements and Welcomes to Country, and signage on Dja Dja Wurrung Country.

 It also provides us with some legal rights to practice Culture, access, and use our land and resources, and to have a say in what happens on our Country.
 The Agreement gives us Aboriginal title of some of our traditional lands, including the right to actively manage Country.
-The Agreement is an important starting point for the self-determination of Dja Dja Wurrung, and we now continue to build up the structures and processes that will enable us to make the most of these rights.
+The Agreement is an important starting point for the self-determination of Dja Dja Wurrung People, and we now continue to build up the structures and processes that will enable us to make the most of these rights.

 Read the Agreement